 Final Thoughts

 AI won’t write for you, but it can help you protect your writing time.
 RescueTime and Focus@Will give you the structure and environment to stay on track.
-Use these as tools for writing to focus, take control of your focus, and build a lasting writing routine.
+Use these tools to focus, take control of your focus, and build a lasting writing routine.
 Your words deserve your full attention.

 Pingback: AI Grammar and Style Checker: How It Can Improve Your Writing - The AI Freelancer